bialak/game-crud/README.md

-I created games-crud.Among others in this project you can add games, which you played and what are you planning to play.
-I used mostly react and typescript.
-Here are steps to open page on your computer:

 * Download and install a PostgreSQL server from page www.postgresql.org.
 Ensure that the installation includes the PostgreSQL Unicode ODBC driver.
 * Add the PostgreSQL bin directory path to the PATH environmental variable.